 Family and friends may call Monday, February 17, 2020 from 2:00 p.m. to 5:30 p.m. at Manchester United Methodist Church, 306 East 2nd Street, North Manchester, Indiana.
 Funeral services will begin at the conclusion of calling.
 Rev. Steve Bahrt will officiate.
 Burial will be at Gardens of Memory, 11201 South Marion Road 35, Marion, Indiana 46952 at a later date.

 For those who wish to honor the memory of Randell Webb, memorial contributions may be made to either Compassion International, 12290 Voyager Parkway, Colorado Springs, Colorado 80921 or Disabled American Veterans, P.O.
 Box 14301, Cincinnati, Ohio 45250.

 Arrangements are entrusted to McKee Mortuary.

-To send flowers to Randell's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Randell Webb, please visit our floral store.

 12290 Voyager Parkway, Colorado Spring CO 80921